wsular/airpact/python/README.md

 Python code written by Von P. Walden, Washington State University; v.walden@wsu.edu

 The AIRPACT forecast model results can be viewed at: http://lar.wsu.edu/airpact/index.html.
-Questions regarding the model or its output can be directed to Dr. Joe Vaughan (jvaughan@wsu.edu).
+Questions regarding the model or its output can be directed to Dr. Von P. Walden (v.walden@wsu.edu).